HenryPersonalWeb/henrypersonalweb.github.io/blog/minecraft/installing-minecraft/README.md

 ## 4. After you finished the steps up, you can play Minecraft here!
 ## ![play](https://henrypersonalweb.github.io/pictures/play.png)
-## Next blog will be about tips and tricks about playing Minecraft!
+## Next blog will be the gamemodes of Minecraft!
 ## [Back to "minecraft blogs"](https://henrypersonalweb.github.io/blog/minecraft/)
 ## [Back to home page](https://henrypersonalweb.github.io/home/)